Pyth vs. Competitors

 On Pythnet, Pyth price feeds continuously update every 300ms.

 On Solana, prices update every 400ms.
-Using an on-demand price update model Pyth users may permissionlessly push price updates on-chain at every slot for usage.
+Using a pull update Pyth users may permissionlessly do price updates on-chain at every slot for usage.

-Thus, Pyth feeds could technically update according to the native blockchain speed of the dApp e.g. 10/15sec on Ethereum every 3sec on BNB Chain, and in under 1sec on Aptos, etc.
+Thus, Pyth feeds could technically update according to the native blockchain speed of the dApp e.g. 10/15sec on Ethereum every 3s on BNB Chain and in under 1sec on Sui, Aptos etc.

 Learn more